Scalar singlet dark matter in non-standard cosmologies: The model and constraints

 A constant $\Gamma_\phi$ does not in all cases describe the evolution of the system well.
-For example, in the case where the Universe undergoes a (second) period of low-scale inflation, the system is better described by a step-function-type $\Gamma_\phi$ that gets a non-zero value at the end of a second inflationary phase, see e.g. Ref.~\cite{Hambye:2018qjv}.
+For example, in the case where the Universe undergoes a (second) period of low-scale inflation, the system is better described by a step-function-type $\Gamma_\phi$ that gets a non-zero value at the end of a second inflationary phase.
+This can be realized for example if a phase transition ends the late inflationary phase, as in e.g. Ref.~\cite{Hambye:2018qjv}.
 Assuming that after the second inflationary period $\Gamma_\phi$ is larger than the Hubble rate, we can approximate that $\rho_\phi$ decays instantaneously to SM radiation.
 In this case \be \frac{\rho_{\rm R}(a)}{\rho_{R}(\aend)} \simeq

 \ee Also here $F$ equals the fraction of the co-moving SM radiation energy densities much before and much after the decay of $\rho_\phi$.